geerlingguy/temperature-monitor/README.md

 You can add a cron job to call this script and update the outdoor temperature by logging into your pi and editing the crontab (`crontab -e`).
 Add a line like the following:

-    * * * * * python /path/to/temperature-monitor/logger/outdoor-temps-[type].py > /dev/null 2>&1
+    * * * * * python /home/pi/temperature-monitor/logger/outdoor-temps-[type].py > /dev/null 2>&1

 (`[type]` should be changed to whichever particular API you want to use.)

 Notes:

   - Prior to logging outdoor temperatures, you should add a sensor and update the ID in `outdoor-temps.py` with this ID.
 See `dashboard`'s API documentation for more info.
-  - If you are need to set WU API settings in your environment, you can create a file that exports the required variables in `~/.wu_api` (with your `PATH` set as well), then add `. $HOME/.wu_api;` before the `python` call in the cron job.
+  - If you are need to set WU API settings in your environment, you can create a file that exports the required variables in `~/.wu_api` (with your `PATH` set as well—see example in Nest API section below), then add `. /home/pi/.wu_api;` before the `python` call in the cron job.
   - If you need to diagnose cron issues, install `postfix` using `sudo apt-get install -y postfix`, and remove the ` > /dev/null 2>&1` from the end of the line in the cron job.

 #### Nest temperature logging via Nest API

 There is another script, `nest-temps.py`, which requires you to have a Nest Developer account for API access.
 More information inside that script for now, but basically, once you're configured, get an access token then find your nest thermostat ID.
-Add those as the environment variables:
+Add the following to the file `~/.nest_api`:

-  - `NEST_ACCESS_TOKEN`
-  - `NEST_THERMOSTAT_ID`
+    export PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:$PATH
+    export NEST_ACCESS_TOKEN=YOUR_TOKEN_HERE
+    export NEST_THERMOSTAT_ID=YOUR_THERMOSTAT_ID

 Then add a cron job like:

-    */5 * * * * . $HOME/.nest_api; python /path/to/temperature-monitor/logger/nest-temps.py > /dev/null 2>&1
+    */5 * * * * . /home/pi/.nest_api; python /home/pi/temperature-monitor/logger/nest-temps.py > /dev/null 2>&1

 Notes: